Even in era of offense, playoffs come down to defense

 Eagles kicker Jake Elliott was one of several players who stood up for Parkey on social media.

-“This is a standup guy that a lot of young players can look up to,” Elliott wrote.
+“This is a standup guy that a lot of young players can look up to,” Elliott wrote on Twitter .
 “This is how you handle adversity like a pro.
 Cody is a heck of a kicker and will be for a long time.
 No reason to be taking the heat he is especially when that ball was tipped. #ClassAct”

 Eagles coach Doug Pederson on Monday praised Hester, who began the season on the practice squad, for having “a big hand in the game.”